linuswillner/linuswillner/README.md

 **Hello, fellow members of the human race 👋**

-I'm Linus, an IT student and software developer from Finland. 👨‍💻 I'm currently studying Information and Communication Technology at [Metropolia University of Applied Sciences](https://metropolia.fi), majoring in Software Engineering and with the aim to become a full stack engineer one day.
-At present, I'm also just about to embark on a journey of hacking stuff up for [@reaktor](https://github.com/reaktor) as a Software Developer.
+I'm Linus, an IT student and software developer from Finland. 👨‍💻 I'm currently a Software Developer who hacks stuff up for [@reaktor](https://github.com/reaktor).
+I'm also studying Information and Communication Technology at [Metropolia University of Applied Sciences](https://metropolia.fi), majoring in Software Engineering and with the aim to become a full stack engineer one day.

 This is where most of the code I write is hosted.
 I've been working on open source software ever since I started programming as a hobby in my teens back in 2016, and have created a fair few programs since then.
 The most notable ones are pinned below this blurb.
 The less notable ones...
 Well, the less said about [set-me-on-fire](https://github.com/linuswillner/set-me-on-fire), the better. 😆